MpokiAbel/Pim/README.md

 # Installation
 To run the programs you need to have the following
-1. UPMEM TOOLCHAIN INSTALLED for further infomation see the usermanual https://sdk.upmem.com/stable/01_Install.html
+1. UPMEM TOOLCHAIN INSTALLED for further infomation see the [usermanual] (https://sdk.upmem.com/stable/01_Install.html)
-2. For Homomophic Operations install the OpenFHE library see https://github.com/openfheorg/openfhe-development
+2. For Homomophic Operations install the [OpenFHE library] (https://github.com/openfheorg/openfhe-development)

 This project contains a CMAKE file that intergrates both the UPMEM TOOLCHAIN and the OPENFHE library.
 If specific features are desired feel free to modify the CMakeLists.txt.